hoangduytran/blender-manual/manual/modeling/modifiers/generate/multiresolution.rst

 .. tip::
    This is especially useful for re-projecting details from another sculpt with a :doc:`Shrinkwrap modifier </modeling/modifiers/deform/shrinkwrap>`.
-For the best result make sure to use the wrap method to *Project*, snap mode to *Above Surface* and enable *Negative*.
+For the best result make sure to set the wrap method to *Project*, snap mode to *Above Surface* and enable *Negative*.

 Options